eyaget/academic-kickstart2/content/project/SecSES/index.md

 slides: ""
 ---

-Implementation of security and privacy related features for an energy box in a smart home gateway.
+Implementation of security and privacy aspects of smart metering data for an energy box in a smart home gateway.